eigentaylor/eigentaylor.github.io/_posts/2026-06-03-av-stratproof.md

 In scenario 2, $B$ and $C$ are tied for first, with $A$ far behind.
 Approving only $A$ leaves the $B$–$C$ tie untouched; approving $A$ and $B$ breaks the tie in favor of $B$ and blocks $C$.
 So in scenario 2 the optimal ballot is $A$ and $B$.

 These two scenarios show that a voter with the same preference order may need to choose different sincere strategies to obtain the best outcome.
 Therefore, Approval voting is not strategyproof in general.
+As Approval is still subject to Gibbard's 1973 theorem<d-cite key="gibbard1973manipulation"></d-cite>, we should not be surprised by this result.

 ### Approval is strategyproof?